Introduction Contents Search Paintings Essays Interviews Shows Enquiries Email

 Transcriptions of Gainsborough

 Charles Thomson painted a transcription of Gainsborough's The Hon.
 Frances Duncombe in 1999.
 Stella Vine was given a reproduction of this in 2001.
-In 2004, she she painted a transcription of Gainsborough's Georgiana, Duchess of Devonshire, choosing the same three-quarter length pose and a virtually identical (but mirror image) composition .
+Now she has produced her own transcription of Gainsborough's Georgiana, Duchess of Devonshire, choosing the same three-quarter length pose and a virtually identical (but mirror image) composition .
 She was present in Thomson's studio in 2001 while he was working on Gainsborough transcriptions, which were bought by Deutsche Bank soon after. .

 Mrs Siddons